 NOTE: We need to reboot these machines occasionally, killing all sessions, so make sure to always save your work frequently.
 The ThinLinc system is intended for interactive use, not long-running jobs.
 Those should be submitted to the queue.

 ThinLinc normally starts full-screen, but you can change this default option to windowed mode, and you can access the ThinLinc menu using the F8 key.

 For hebbe the actual ThinLinc nodes are separate machines called

 The hebbe-mstud server is only accessible by mstud users.

 Running 3D applications - VirtualGL

 We have installed NVidia drivers and VirtualGL on the ThinLinc node, so you can run OpenGL software with hardware acceleration.
-This is often required as many applications are to buggy in software rendering to be useable.
-Most graphical softwares are availble through the application menu, which will do the right thing.
+This is often required as many applications are to buggy in software rendering to be usable.
+Most graphical softwares are available through the application menu, which will do the right thing.
 If for some reason need to launch the applications yourself, then do

 Some applications circumvent VirtualGL, and requires additional setup.
 Matlab requires running

 .bashrc will most likely cause ThinLinc to break.